Ian86Myers/Ian86Myers/README.md

 - Developed a dynamic MUI table with custom horizontal bars in cells by utilizing MUI’s `renderCell` method.
 - Implemented a multi-tiered navigation bar system for seamless content access.
 - Utilized Chart JS to create interactive charts for each server and hosts.
 Dynamic bar chart & scatter plot.
 - Created a graphical hierarchy of projects breakdown and memory allocation per each chip design.
-Code.
 - Utilized Pandas and SQL to extract, process, and analyze data from a MySQL database, demonstrating strong data analysis skills.
 - Achieved efficient querying and data retrieval using Pandas DataFrame, showcasing optimization skills for large datasets.
 - Utilized `argparse` for command line argument parsing.